TheRyoSaeba/VPNBLOCKER/README.md

-# VPNCloudflareBlock
+#VPNCloudflareBlock

-VPNCloudflareBlock is a Cloudflare Worker script that helps you block VPNs and proxies from accessing your domain.
-By utilizing the Makimura.js Cloudflare worker script and configuring the Cloudflare Web Application Firewall (WAF), you can effectively block a vast majority of VPN and proxy traffic from reaching your site.
+should block most vpns / datacenters from accessing your site , you can  just edit out the error image or text if you dont want ot

 ## Usage